calebmeyer/git-links/README.md

 - [ ] 1.0.0 Clean up all the above into a nice package
 - [ ] 1.1.0 Add bitbucket support
 - [ ] 1.2.0 Add gitlab support

+## Contributing
+Contributions are always welcome!

+If you encounter a bug, please open an issue and [write a bug report](http://www.lee-dohm.com/2015/01/04/writing-good-bug-reports/).

+If you want to add a new feature or fix a bug, fork this repository and send a pull request.